2810chethan/ecommerce-review-analyzer/README.md

 # E-commerce Product Review Analyzer

-A full-stack, machine learning-powered **E-commerce Product Review Analyzer** featuring a React frontend, FastAPI backend, SQLite database, and an interactive Streamlit dashboard.
+A full-stack, machine learning & data science-powered **E-commerce Product Review Analyzer** featuring a React frontend, FastAPI backend, SQLite database, and an interactive Streamlit dashboard.

 This project simulates a real-world analytics platform where customer reviews are ingested, processed, classified using a sentiment classifier (TF-IDF + Logistic Regression), and analyzed using SQL and conversational chatbot interfaces.